zxunge/ZYamlConfigUtil/README.md

-# ZXmlConfigUtil
+# ZYamlConfigUtil
-ZXmlConfigUtil is a simple, abstract and easy-to-master utility for manipulating XML configuration files in Qt.
+ZXmlConfigUtil is a simple, abstract and easy-to-master utility for manipulating YAML formatted configuration files in Qt.